studio class in Kulas Recital Hall 2013

 Candy has spent summers performing at festivals including the National Music Festival, Marrowstone Summer Music, Oberlin Baroque Performance Institute, and ARIA International Academy.

 New York-born flutist Amanda Dame has been the recipient of numerous awards, most recently first-place in the National Society of Arts and Letters Woodwind Competition in Washington, DC.
 Other prizes include first-place awards in the Best Mozart Performance category of the global Great Composer Competition Series, the Central Ohio Flute Association Young Artist Competition, Rochester Flute Association Emerging Artist Competition, Donald E. Webster Scholarship Competition, and the Stefan Scholarship Competition.
 She is also a substitute flutist with the Canton and Firelands Symphonies.
 During her studies at Oberlin, Dame performed with the Oberlin Orchestra at Chicago Symphony Center as a part of their 150th-Anniversary tour.
 She also appeared frequently as an ensemble-member for faculty concerto recordings.
 She has appeared in the Schikele Bassoon Concerto and the Augusta Reed Thomas Bassoon Concerto released on the Oberlin and Naxos labels on the album Full Moon in the City.
 She has also appeared in recordings of the Carter Flute Concerto and the Trigos Guitar Concerto No. 1 (forthcoming releases).
 Dame has recently graduated from Oberlin College and Conservatory, where she received a Bachelor of Music in flute performance and a Bachelor of Arts in biology as a part of the college’s double-degree program.
-She is currently pursuing a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini.
+She recently completed a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini.

 Erica Zheng graduated from Oberlin College and Conservatory in 2017 with a double degree in Biochemistry and Flute Performance.
 In 2014 and 2015, Erica was a member of the National Youth Orchestra of Canada, touring cities nationwide including Toronto, Montreal, Ottawa, and Vancouver.
 Erica has performed in masterclasses for renowned artists such as Bonita Boyd, Paula Robison, Gary Schocker, and Susan Hoeppner.
 She was a finalist in the 2013 National Arts Centre Bursary Competition, and a national finalist at the Canadian Music Competition in 2011.
 Erica is currently pursuing a PhD in Chemical Biology at Harvard University, and plays in the Harvard Graduate School Dudley Orchestra.